PereViader/ManualDeveloperConsole/README.md

-# Unity Developer Console
+# Manual Developer Console
-Powerful developer console for your unity game
+Powerful developer console for your Unity3d game

 Inspired by [SR Debugger](https://www.stompyrobot.uk/tools/srdebugger/) options panel, this project aims to provide a better experience for developers.